camunda/camunda-modeler-linter-plugin/README.md

 ## Overriding Provided Rules

-This plug-ins uses the [recommended bpmnlint rules](./.bpmnlintrc).
+This plug-ins uses the [recommended bpmnlint and Camunda rules](./.bpmnlintrc).

 You may override this via your own Camunda Modeler client plug-in as shown below: